USS Van Valkenburgh: Final operations

 Neither ships nor planes inquired or resisted the task force's progress, as the ships set a course back to Okinawa after a five-day patrol, 200 mi off Shanghai.
-The task force commander offered consoling thoughts: "If the lack of action is a disappointment at least we have the satisfaction of knowing that the East China Sea was under 'our control.'"
+The task force commander offered consoling thoughts: "If the lack of action is a disappointment, at least we have the satisfaction of knowing that the East China Sea was under 'our control.'"

-Subsequently, returning to Buckner Bay, Van Valkenburgh lay at anchor there when, at 21:00 on 10 August 1945, "all Hell broke loose."
+Subsequently, returning to Buckner Bay, Van Valkenburgh lay at anchor there, when at 21:00 on 10 August 1945, "all Hell broke loose."
 Something akin to a Fourth of July celebration occurred, as some 150 warships threw everything they had—searchlights; tracers; red, white, and green flares; and star shell—into a 15-minute celebration that commemorated the word that the Japanese were entertaining thoughts of surrender.
 The demonstration subsided as quickly as it had formed, and darkness again descended upon Buckner Bay.
-Two days later, however, the torpedoing of brought home the fact that war was still very much "on."
-It was not until after 15 August that the signal "cease present operations" could be hoisted, indicating that the war was over at last.
+Two days later, however, the torpedoing of brought home the fact that war was still very much "on".
+Until after 15 August, the signal "cease present operations" could not be hoisted, indicating that the war was over at last.